redhatci/ansible-collection-redhatci-ocp/roles/prune_catalog/README.md

 # prune_catalog role

-A role to prune a File Base Catalogs (FBC), based on a list of required operators.
-The role will prune all the channels if  `pc_operators` is a list or a specific channel if it is a dictionary.
+A role to prune a File Base Catalog (FBC).
+The role creates a pruned catalog, leaving only the specified operators.

 ## Parameters